conan-io/docs/using_packages.rst

 Using packages
 ==============

-This section shows how to setup your project and manage your dependencies (install existing packages) with Conan.
+This section shows how to setup your project and manage dependencies (i.e., install existing packages) with Conan.

 .. toctree::